jamesoyanna/cryptobase-dashboard/README.md

 ##### Client Side

 The project is built with;
-* [React JS](https://beta.reactjs.org/) -Library for building user interfaces
+* [React JS](https://beta.reactjs.org/) -Library for building user interfaces.
+* [React Bootstrap](https://react-bootstrap.github.io) - A component-based library that provides native Bootstrap components as pure React components
 * [Axios](https://axios-http.com) - Promise based HTTP client for the browser and node.js
 * [Redux](https://redux.js.org/) - A Predictable State Container for JavaScript Applications.
 * [Redux-Thunk](https://www.npmjs.com/package/redux-thunk) - A middleware that lets you call action creators that return a function instead of an action object.
 * [React-router](https://reactrouter.com) - Enables the to implementation of dynamic routing in a web app.
-* [Ant Design](https://ant.design) - A UI library that can be used with data flow solutions and application frameworks in any React ecosystem.
+* [React Tradeview Widget](https://www.npmjs.com/package/react-tradingview-widget) -React component for rendering the TradingView Advanced Real-Time Chart Widget.

 ##### Server Side